 7 May 2020

-By the time Repton started in business, the fashion for Capability Brown landscapes was fading, and although Repton initially positioned himself as Brown’s successor, he soon moved to distance himself.
+By the time Repton started in business the fashion for Capability Brown landscapes was fading, and although Repton initially positioned himself as Brown’s successor he soon moved to distance himself.
 Like Brown, Repton often advised felling trees to open up vistas.
-But Brown’s formula for great expanses of lawn sweeping right up to the house, had had its day.
-Repton’s solutions involved bringing back a garden & flowers close to the house, with gravel walks and formal terraces & balustrades.
+But Brown’s formula for great expanses of lawn sweeping right up to the house had had its day.
+Repton’s solutions involved bringing back a garden and flowers close to the house, with gravel walks and formal terraces and balustrades.
 In this, Repton is in the business of restoring a sense of foreground to the Brownian wide landscape.
-What he recommends for that foreground can seem a little cluttered, and even fussy to a modern eye, but he proved to be the forerunner of long-running Victorian gardening fashions.
+What he recommends for that foreground can seem a little cluttered and even fussy to a modern eye, but he proved to be the forerunner of long-running Victorian gardening fashions.